t3hk0d3/rencoder/README.md

 # => "Hello World"
 ```

-**Rencoder can read data from any IO object directly without using any buffers**
+**Rencoder can read data from any IO object directly, without using any buffers**
 ```ruby
 socket = TCPSocket.new('example.com', 8814)
 Rendcoder.load(socket)